niklasnorin/red-thesis/source/13-theory-fuse.md

 ## Example: Encrypted filesystem
 How FUSE works, and how it could be useful, could easily be illustrated with EncFS.

-EncFS [#] is a command-line tool which takes two arguments, a `RootDirectory` and a `MountDirectory`.
+EncFS [@encfs] is a command-line tool which takes two arguments, a `RootDirectory` and a `MountDirectory`.
 When run, it will create a new mount point at the `MountDirectory`.
 Any writes to this directory, such as creating a new file, will be intercepted, encrypted, and store in its encrypted form in `RootDirectory`.
 Whenever a file is read, it will first be decrypted and then returned.
 For the end-user, this will be completely transparent.

 ![EncFS encryption flow \label{6_2_0_1}](source/figures/6_2_0_1.png)